 On May 22, 1781, 49-year old Gen. George Washington and 55-year-old Gen. Jean-Baptiste Donatien de Vimeur, Comte de Rochambeau, huddled over maps inside the simple clapboard house of Joseph Webb in Wethersfield, Conn.

 Rochambeau brought with him Gen. François Jean de Beauvoir, Marquis de Chastellux, who later became a close friend of Washington.

-Rochambeau didn't like Washington's plan, but he went along with it.
-In the end, he got his way.
+Rochambeau didn’t like Washington’s plan, but he went along with it.
+And in the end, he got his way.

 In 1780, Rochambeau was put in charge of the Expédition Particulière, French land forces sent to America to support the Continental Army under Washington.
 He arrived in Newport, R.I., in July 1780 with seven ships of the line, four frigates and 30-odd transports with nearly 7,000 French regulars.

 Then he sat there for the next year.

 Rochambeau did meet with Washington in September 1780 in Hartford, about halfway between Newport and Washington’s camp in New Windsor, N.Y.
 Their talks didn’t get far as the threat of a British attack broke up the meeting.

 During that meeting, Rochambeau was disappointed Washington hadn’t invited him to ride over the Hudson River and review his troops.
 Washington may have intentionally kept the shabby Continental Army out of Rochambeau’s sight.